asimokby/cv-parser-huggingface/README.md

 # cv-parser-huggingface 🤗

 A CV parser built with Hugging Face.
-The tool parses only the Job History, name, and email for now.
-Here is a [demo](https://huggingface.co/spaces/asimokby/cv-parser-huggingface) 🚀 on HuggingFace Spaces.
+The tool parses the following sections: Job History, Education History, Skills, Name, Email, Phone Numbers, and address.
+Here is a (NOT up to date as this repo) [demo](https://huggingface.co/spaces/asimokby/cv-parser-huggingface) 🚀 on HuggingFace Spaces.

 ![image](https://user-images.githubusercontent.com/34512671/153226336-e8b0388b-57de-46d0-9d21-cbe29a528be5.png)